MicrosoftDocs/architecture-center/docs/framework/scalability/design-capacity.md

 ## Scale out rather than scaling up

-When using cloud technologies it's generally easier, cheaper, and more effective to scale out rather than scaling up.
-Plan to scale your application tier by adding extra infrastructure to meet demand, and removing it when it's not needed.
-If you plan to scale up, by increasing the resources allocated to your hosts, you will reach a limit where it becomes cost-prohibitive to scale any further.
+When using cloud technologies, it's generally easier, cheaper, and more effective to scale out, rather than scaling up.
+Plan to scale your application tier by adding extra infrastructure to meet demand.
+Be sure to remove the resources when they are not needed.
+If you plan to scale up, by increasing the resources allocated to your hosts, you will reach a limit, where it becomes cost-prohibitive to scale any further.
 Scaling up also often requires downtime for your servers to reboot.

 ## Prepare infrastructure for large-scale events